1962 Philadelphia City Council special election: Background

 Alfred Leopold Luongo was a lawyer who had represented the 8th district in the northwest section of the city since 1959.
 The district was among the city's most marginal, electing a Democrat in 1951 and a Republican in 1955, both times by narrow margins.
 On September 14, 1961, President John F. Kennedy nominated Luongo to a new seat on the United States District Court for the Eastern District of Pennsylvania and he was confirmed by the Senate later that month.

 In June 1962, John M. McDevitt resigned his seat to enter a Roman Catholic seminary.
 McDevitt had represented the 10th district, which covered much of Northeast Philadelphia, since 1955.
 He had won convincingly in his most recent election, carrying 58% of the vote over his Republican opponent.

 In September of that year, at-large councilman Victor E. Moore resigned his seat to become head of the Philadelphia Gas Works.
 The at-large seat he held was safely Democratic, as that party's candidates had won the maximum possible at-large seats in each election since the seats were created in 1951.
 Moore had been first or second in votes in each of those three elections, including his most recent victory in 1959.

 Philadelphia officials had anticipated another special election that years, as well, when Mayor Richardson Dilworth resigned to run for Governor of Pennsylvania.
-According to the city charter, the President of City Council, James H. J. Tate would serve as acting mayor until a new one was elected at the next general election; however, the Pennsylvania Supreme Court ruled that the charter violated state law in calling for a municipal election in an even-numbered year.
+According to the city charter, the President of City Council, James Tate, would serve as acting mayor until a new one was elected at the next general election; however, the Pennsylvania Supreme Court ruled that the charter violated state law in calling for a municipal election in an even-numbered year.
 That decision required Tate to serve for another year as acting mayor, which led to another lawsuit demanding that he vacate his 7th district council seat and call a special election.
 That case also went to the state Supreme Court, which held that no such vacancy existed under the charter's rules and that Tate could continue to take a leave of absence without legally vacating his seat.